DE EN FR

 Analytics provide a year comparison (monthly bars), season comparison (two seasons side by side), equipment comparison (share per item), personal bests (longest, fastest, highest tour) and breakdown by equipment groups.

-4. The mobile app (PWA)
+4. The mobile app

 Installation on iPhone